-I decided to unsubscribe from Spotify Premium and instead buy Audiobooks to listen while I head to School, work and my house, the result has been amazing.
-The first Audiobook I tuned in was The Four by Scott Galloway and after listening to it I have to admit that I was catching all type of feelings all the way to the end of the lecture.
-The book is mostly about the marketing skills and important business decisions that made possible the growth of the Four tech titans in the modern world: Apple, Google, Amazon and Facebook.
+I decided to unsubscribe from Spotify Premium and instead buy Audiobooks to listen while I head to school, work, and my house, the result has been amazing.
+The first Audiobook I tuned in was The Four by Scott Galloway and after listening to it I have to admit that I was catching all types of feelings all the way to the end of the lecture.
+The book is mostly about the marketing skills and important business decisions that made possible the growth of the Four tech titans in the modern world: Apple, Google, Amazon, and Facebook.

-My favorite chapter was the last one where an insight of your personal career is compared to the development of The Four, and I was astounded and somehow scared with Amazon’s chapter.
-There is also a brief analysis over firms that attempt to become a tech titan to the level of the firms mentioned.
-Alibaba, Airbnb, Uber and other companies are mentioned.
+My favorite chapter was the last one where insight into your personal career is compared to the development of The Four, and I was astounded and somehow scared with Amazon’s chapter.
+There is also a brief analysis of firms that attempt to become a tech titan to the level of the firms mentioned.
+Alibaba, Airbnb, Uber, and other companies are mentioned.
 I will now proceed to list the main ideas that I got from the audiobook.

 Some people think luxury is the opposite of poverty, it is not, it is the opposite of vulgarity.

 We absorb images and stories better than words, Netflix and Snapchat figured out this and grew faster than Twitter and other platforms.
 But Facebook was not left behind, it introduced a clone of Snapchat in every app that it holds, including Instagram.
 Facebook bought Instagram in 2012 for 1 billion USD, at the time Instagram had only 19 employees but it has been one of the best purchases in modern history.
-Whereas Facebook has 3 times more users than Instagram, the camera app has a higher level of engagement in its users and it has the ability to introduce new features as it can’t in any other platform.
-In the other hand we have Netflix, that spends millions in producing its own content to entertain its audience or even paying for the license of certain movies and series, and yet it competes with Facebook in terms of entertainment.
-While Netflix spends 100 million USD for each season of The Crown, Facebook can get the attention of people for free with memes, pictures of cats and the first ever image of your new nephew that lives far away.
-To all of those advantages we have to add up that Facebook is probably the biggest dopamine creator in the world for that same free content provided by users.
-By finding out you have 20 more likes in your latest post or picture dopamine is released and you become more “addicted” to Facebook.
+Whereas Facebook has 3 times more users than Instagram, the camera app has a higher level of engagement in its users and it can introduce new features as it can’t in any other platform.
+On the other hand, we have Netflix, that spends millions in producing its own content to entertain its audience or even paying for the license of certain movies and series, and yet it competes with Facebook in terms of entertainment.
+While Netflix spends 100 million USD for each season of The Crown, Facebook can get the attention of people for free with memes, pictures of cats, and the first-ever image of your new nephew that lives far away.
+To all of those advantages, we have to add up that Facebook is probably the biggest dopamine creator in the world for that same free content provided by users.
+By finding out you have 20 more likes in your latest post or picture dopamine are released and you become more “addicted” to Facebook.

-For most of our history, humans have been animals that evolved in order to survive.
-In order to eat and survive, women stood with the civilization and meticulously chose the harvest that the tribe would eat later.
-As for Men, many times they had to gather in groups and hunt, always seeking the easiest animal first in order for them to stay alive.
-Nowadays in order to survive you have to eat and buy groceries, do you see any similar pattern in consumption?
-Jeff Bezos did, and he invested heavily on a fast way to get your groceries and anything you want with a couple of clicks.
+For most of our history, humans have been animals that evolved to survive.
+To eat and survive, women stood with the civilization and meticulously chose the harvest that the tribe would eat later.
+As for Men, many times they had to gather in groups and hunt, always seeking the easiest animal first for them to stay alive.
+Nowadays to survive you have to eat and buy groceries, do you see any similar pattern in consumption?
+Jeff Bezos did, and he invested heavily in a fast way to get your groceries and anything you want with a couple of clicks.

 Angel Escamilla Rdz